An Annuity Can Be a Safe, Smart Choice for Wealth Protection…

 Depending on the type of annuity, you could also be charged an annual fee or fees.
 These fees could add as much as an additional 2% a year to the cost of your annuity.

-When comparing annuities, be sure to take a cold, hard look at the associated fees and have your advisor do some serious number-crunching for you.
+When comparing annuities, be sure to take a cold, hard look at the associated fees and have a financial professional do some serious number-crunching for you.

 When I counsel my clients about their annuity purchase, I break down the various expenses so that they have a good understanding of exactly how much their annuity is costing them.
-Insist on your financial advisor doing the same.
+Insist on the financial professional you work with doing the same.

 Other things of which you should be aware

-In conclusion, I’d like to say that Living Wealthy Financial Group believes an annuity properly designed and implemented by one of our professional advisors, is a great way to diversify your portfolio and create a steady stream of money that you won’t outlive.
+In conclusion, I’d like to say that Living Wealthy Financial Group believes an annuity properly designed and implemented by one of our financial professionals, is a great way to diversify your portfolio and create a steady stream of money that you won’t outlive.

 While passing through this lifetime one may have the good fortune to meet and know an extraordinary person.
 That happened to me a number of years ago when I met Teresa Kuhn!
 She is a delightful person, full of essential knowledge, wisdom, sound values and professional expertise.
 What a joy it has been for me to work with such a lovely lady for these many years.
 She gives me hope for the future!
 I highly recommend her services and advice to all.
 She can change your financial life dramatically!